distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## The first design: make both outcome legs settle

-The first impact-futures design tried to repair the ordinary long-A, short-B position without creating a third derivative.
+The first impact-futures design tried to repair this paired conditional-asset trade without creating a third derivative.
 Its goal was to make both conditional legs retain a value under either outcome, so their difference would pay the event spread regardless of the resolution.

 Let `endogenous_spread_TWAP` be a pre-resolution time-weighted average of: